 We will not be required to erase your data where to do so would prevent us from meeting our respective contractual obligations, or where we are required to process (including retaining) your Personal Data in order to comply with a legal obligation, or if the Personal Data is necessary to establish, exercise or defend our legal rights or for the purpose of legal proceedings.

-Under the Broadcasting Act 2009 An Post, under the official authority of the Minister for Communications, Climate Action and Environment, is the designated issuing agent for the collection of TV Licence fees, and for the identification and prosecution of TV Licence defaulters.
+Under the Broadcasting Act 2009 An Post, under the official authority of the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media, is the designated issuing agent for the collection of TV Licence fees, and for the identification and prosecution of TV Licence defaulters.
 An Post processes the personal data in the exercise of official authority vested in it.
 That personal data is not subject to the right of erasure.

 Your other rights

 You also have the right, in certain circumstances, to request restriction on the use, of your Personal Data, and to object to certain uses of your Personal Data, in each case subject to the restrictions set out in applicable data protection laws.
 Further information on these rights, and the circumstances in which they may arise in connection with our processing of your Personal Data can be obtained by writing to us at the address set out under “Contact Us” below or to your local TV Licence records office.